jacobcook1995/QMEECourseWork/Week3/README.txt

-PP_Lattice.R: R script that demonstrates saving plots as a pdf and saving data to a csv file PP_Regress.R: R script that performs a regression on data PP_Regress_loc.R: R script that now splits the analysis by location as well
+PP_Lattice.R: R script that demonstrates saving plots as a pdf and saving data to a csv file PP_Regress.R: R script that performs a regression on data PP_Regress_loc.R: R script that now splits the analysis by location as well DataWrang.R: R script that used reshape2 to wrangle data DataWrangTidy.R: R script that used tidyr and dplyr to wrangle data